zhutao100/qwen-code/docs/users/common-workflow.md

 ```
 think hard about edge cases we should handle
 ```

-> [!tip]
-> Tips to get the most value out of extended thinking:
->
-> [Extended thinking](https://docs.claude.com/en/docs/build-with-claude/extended-thinking) is most valuable for complex tasks such as:
->
->  - Planning complex architectural changes
->  - Debugging intricate issues
->  - Creating implementation plans for new features
->  - Understanding complex codebases
->  - Evaluating tradeoffs between different approaches
->
-> Use `Tab` to toggle Thinking on and off during a session.
->
-> The way you prompt for thinking results in varying levels of thinking depth:
->
->  - "think" triggers basic extended thinking
->  - intensifying phrases such as "keep hard", "think more", "think a lot", or "think longer" triggers deeper thinking
->
-> For more extended thinking prompting tips, see [Extended thinking tips](https://docs.claude.com/en/docs/build-with-claude/prompt-engineering/extended-thinking-tips).

 > [!note]
 > Qwen Code displays its thinking process as italic gray text above the response.